ZONE 0

 Protect Your Home & Meet Insurance Requirements

-Zone 0 (zero) is defined as the 5-foot area directly around a home within it's 'defenseable space'.
+Zone 0 (zero) is officially defined as the 5-foot area directly around a home within it's defensible space that must now be 100% "ember resistant" including fencing.
 According to the recently updated Fire Hazard Severity Zone (FHSZ) map, a substantial portion of San Diego County is now classified within high-risk fire zones.
 These designations indicate that many areas in the county will be subject to more strict wildfire regulations prompted by Governor Newsom's Executive Order N-18-25.
 The goal of Zone 0 is to reduce the risk of home ignition by removing flammable materials from a structure's local perimeter.
 It's never to early to prepare your home.

 Give us a call for more information on protecting your home or to set up and on-site consultation.